simplito/privmx-pki-server/slatedocs/partials/_intro.md

 You can now use it for methods requiring authentication by providing it in the header as follows: `"Authorization: Bearer <access_token>"`.

-### Registering the Bridge Server
+### Registering PrivMX Bridge Server

-To register a Bridge Server you will use the `pkiadmin/setHost` method of the Admin PKI API and the generated access token:
+To register a PrivMX Bridge server you will use the `pkiadmin/setHost` method of the Admin PKI API and the generated access token:

+<div class="center-column"></div>

 ```bash
 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer <access-token>" --data-binary '{